facebookresearch/muss/README.md

 ```

 ### Mine the data
-In folder `resources/models/language_models/wikipedia` donwload the files of the target language from https://huggingface.co/edugp/kenlm/tree/main/wikipedia.
+If you are going to add a new language to this project, in folder `resources/models/language_models/wikipedia` donwload the files of the target language from https://huggingface.co/edugp/kenlm/tree/main/wikipedia.
 These language models are used to filter high quality sentences in the paraphrase mining phase.

 To run paraphrase mining run the command below: